 Epiphany holiday is celebrated differently around the world.
 In some cultures, nativity scenes and Christmas decorations remain displayed until February 2, Candlemas.
 While in other cultures, they are taken down at Epiphany.
 A celebratory close to the Christmas season involving gift-giving and ‘king cakes’ is practiced in Western churches.
 In Orthodox churches, Epiphany is celebrated with baptismal rites and house blessings.

-Theophany in Greece is a Great Celebration or ‘Theotromi’.
-The Great Blessing of the Waters is performed during this day, marking the end of the traditional ban on sailing.
+Theophany in Greece is a Great Celebration or ‘Theotromi.’
+The Great Blessing of the Waters is performed on this day, marking the end of the traditional ban on sailing.
 Theophany is also a time for sanctification; in Greece, it means expiation.
 This tradition goes way back and isn’t strictly Christian in origin.

-The ritual is called ‘Protagiasi’, where the priest sanctifies each house with a cross, a branch of basil, and holy water.
-After this ritual, the Dive of the Cross is performed, where a cross is cast into the sea by the priest.
+The ritual is called ‘Protagiasi,’ where the priest sanctifies each house with a cross, a branch of basil, and holy water.
+After this ritual, the Dive of the Cross is performed, where the priest casts a cross into the sea.
 Locals believe that this ritual gives the water the power to cleanse and sanitize, leading the locals to wash their agricultural tools in the heavenly body of water.

-Christians in Jordan flock to the Al-Maghtas site on the east bank of the Jordan River on Epiphany.
+Christians in Jordan flock to the Al-Maghtas site on Epiphany’s east bank of the Jordan River.
 It is believed that the location is where John baptized Jesus.
 Large masses celebrate and are baptized at the site every year.

 The Polish lavishly celebrate Epiphany, and huge parades are held to welcome the Magi riding their camels.
-The Magi passes out sweets, the children dress up in renaissance wear, and living nativity scenes are enacted.
-Then at the end of the parade, church leaders preach about the significance of Epiphany.
+The Magi pass out sweets, the children dress up in Renaissance wear, and living nativity scenes are enacted.
+Then, at the end of the parade, church leaders will preach about the significance of Epiphany.

 In the United States, specifically in Louisiana, it is customary to bake King cakes as Epiphany indicates the beginning of the Carnival season.
 The round cakes are filled with cinnamon, glazed with white icing sugar, and topped with traditional carnival color sanding sugar.

 Epiphany also has a festive celebration in Colonial Virginia.
-On the 12th night, balls and dancing and weddings are a cause for great merriment.
+On the 12th night, balls, dancing, and weddings cause great merriment.
 A Great Cake made of two giant layers of fruitcake is cut and served by the youngest child present.
-Then whoever finds the bean or prize inside the cake will be crowned the ‘King of the Bean’ like the European king cake custom.
+Then, whoever finds the bean or prize inside the cake will be crowned the ‘King of the Bean’ like the European king cake custom.

 However, the most notable Epiphany holiday celebration is in Tarpon Springs, Florida.
 They host elaborate religious ceremonies correlated to the Greek Orthodox Church.
 Like how it is in Europe, they would toss a cross into the Spring Bayou, and teenage boys dive into the water to retrieve the cross.
 After this event, the celebration takes off at the Sponge Docks, where food and music abound.